Gunther Schuller: Accomplishments in final decades

 From 1993 until his death, Schuller served as Artistic Director for the Northwest Bach Festival in Spokane, Washington state.
 Each year the festival showcased works by J.S.
 Bach and other composers in venues around Spokane.
 At the 2010 festival, Schuller conducted the Mass in B minor at St. John's Cathedral, sung by the Bach Festival Chorus, composed of professional singers in Eastern Washington, and the BachFestival, composed of members of the Spokane Symphony and others.
 Other notable performances Schuller conducted at the festival include the St Matthew Passion in 2008 and Handel's Messiah in 2005.

 Schuller's association with Spokane began with guest conducting the Spokane Symphony for one week in 1982.
 He then served as Music Director from 1984 to 1985 and later regularly appeared as a guest conductor.
 Schuller also served as Artistic Director to the nearby Festival at Sandpoint.

 In 2005, the Boston Symphony, New England Conservatory, and Harvard University presented a festival of Schuller's music, curated by Bruce Brubaker, titled "I Hear America."
 At the time, Brubaker remarked, "Gunther Schuller is a key witness to American musical culture."
 His modernist orchestral work Where the Word Ends, organized in four movements corresponding to those of a symphony, was premiered by the Boston Symphony Orchestra in 2009.

 In 2011 Schuller published the first volume of a two-volume autobiography, Gunther Schuller: A Life in Pursuit of Music and Beauty.

 In 2012, Schuller premiered a new arrangement, the Treemonisha suite from Joplin's opera.
 It was performed as part of The Rest is Noise season at London's South Bank in 2013.

-Schuller died on June 21, 2015 in Boston, from complications from leukemia.
-He married Marjorie Black, a singer and pianist, in 1948.
-Their marriage produced two sons, George and Edwin, and lasted until her death in 1992.
-His sons survive him, as does his brother Edgar.
+Schuller died on June 21, 2015, in Boston, from complications from leukemia.
+He married Marjorie Black, a singer and pianist, in 1948, and the marriage lasted until her death in 1992.
+His sons Ed (born 1955), a jazz bassist, and George (born 1958), a jazz drummer, survived him, as did his brother Edgar.